top of page

 Appointed Position

-There are no positions open for the year of 2025.
+There is one position open for the year of 2026.

 Elected Position

-There's one elected position open for election for the Fiscal Year of 2025.
+There is one elected position open for election for the Fiscal Year of 2026.
+Election Day is March 10th, 2026 and applications must be in FCD's hands by February 10th, 2026.
 Apply below!

 Appointed Positions